 We have had many wonderful adventures in Central And South America with our teens.
 For more information about other destinations and our experiences, please see:

 Which Restaurants Do I Recommend?

 Oscars Grill – We ate at Oscars on our first night.
-It was a 10 minute taxi drive away from the hotel.
+It was a 10 minute taxi drive from the Izla Hotel.
 Oscars had delicious GINORMOUS pizzas and cocktails.
 It was the perfect start to our trip.
 By the way – It only accepted cash.